Order Fulfillment Cycle Time: How to Measure and Reduce it

 Perhaps, your online orders page is not being checked early enough in the day.

-Maybe these orders are not effectively communicated to your whole team.
+These orders might not be being effectively communicated to your whole team.

 Or even e-commerce orders are forgotten about because you haven’t put your sales orders through to your main MRP system.